UBC-CIC/AI-Learning-Assistant/docs/data_ingestion/helpers/helper.md

 - **psycopg2**: For interacting with PostgreSQL databases.
 - **BedrockEmbeddings**: LangChain community embeddings instance for handling document embeddings.
 - **PGVector**: PostgreSQL-based vector store for storing and retrieving vectorized documents.
-- **MultiVectorRetriever**: Multi-vector retriever for querying the vector store.
 - **SQLRecordManager**: For managing the document records in the database.
 - **process_documents**: A helper function from `processing.documents` to process documents and add them to the vector store.
 - **PostgresByteStore**: Custom store for byte-level data in PostgreSQL.